Why organizations need a robust identity management system?

 Organizations are increasingly relooking at their identity management programs nowadays in the face of internal and external threats to their system network.
 The earlier identity programs followed by enterprises are not sufficient.
 With most operations moving towards a cloud-based system, in-house IT hardware physical security risk is redundant.
 Data theft is no longer restricted from on-premises networks but also becomes easier to access password-based cloud data or install ransomware by hackers.

 Many organizations still have a hybrid system environment.
 Therefore, it is essential to have a cloud identity as well, which can safeguard cloud data.
-Before migrating to a public cloud environment, enterprises must make themselves aware of what type of security measures are provided by major cloud platforms such as Google Cloud, Microsoft Azure, and AWS.
+Before migrating to a public cloud environment, enterprises must make themselves aware of what type of security measures are provided by major cloud platforms.
 The objective is to ensure these cloud platforms efficiently manage the identities of all the organization's employees along with their system access rights.
 An organization must ensure that resources are available to the employees whenever they need them.

 Before implementing a cloud-based security solution, the organization's key decision-makers and the IT team need first to understand what the entire identity management solution will encompass in the cloud security framework.
 An organization needs to have the right plan, a strategy intrinsic to the business goals, checklists for stakeholders, and end to end process for securing data is required before outsourcing the services.